RubenDillon/tanzu/tap7/readme.md

 In this tutorial we will be deploying Test and Scan supply chain and GitLab authentication and integration.

-This tutorial is recorded in thre (3) videos step by step in my youtube channel.
+This tutorial is recorded in three (3) videos step by step in my youtube channel under the name "Tanzu Application Platform Technical Workshop" from July 2023.

 - https://youtube.com/rubendillon